 A Stocks and Shares ISA - also known as an Investment ISA - is a tax-free wrapper for your savings which enable you to earn returns on your investments which are safe from the tax man.

-Your tax allowance for 2019/2020 is £20,000 and the deadline is just under a month away, so if you've not squirrelled away some cash into an ISA then now is the time for this tax year.
+Your tax allowance for 2020/2021 is £20,000 and the deadline is 5 months away, so if you've not squirrelled away some cash into an ISA then now is the time for this tax year.

 In order to open an Investment ISA, you must be:

 How many can I open?

 You can open one new Investment ISA in your name each tax year, which runs from April 6th - April 5th each year.

 So, if you want to open one before the end of tax year 2020/2021, you should open it before April 6th and this counts as your Investment ISA for 2020/2021.

 But if you were then to open a second Investment ISA on April 8th, this would be your Investment ISA for 2021/2022.
 In theory, you could continue opening one Investment ISA per year for as long as you're able.